mjdecker/mjdecker.github.io/_syllabi/software-testing.md

 **Office Hours:** MW 16:20-17:20 and by appointment

 ### Course Description: ###
-A seminar style course covering advanced topics related to the analysis, design, development, maintenance, and evolution of large software projects through the critical examination of seminal and recent research in the field of software engineering.
+SE 4/5560.
+Software Testing and Quality Assurance.
+3 Credits.
+Various aspects of software testing and quality assurance including measurement of software quality, verification and validation of software projects, and unit and integration testing techniques.
+Prerequisites: Grade of C or better in SE 3540, Admission to MS in CS, Admission to Graduate Certificate in Software Engineering, or Instructor permission.
+Credits cannot be received for both SE 4560 and SE 5560.
 Approved for distance learning.

 ### Course Objectives: ###
-The objectives of the course are for students to read, synthesize, and understand advanced topics in core areas of software engineering through a critical examination of seminal and recent research in software engineering.
-Students will additionally develop presentation skills and research projects based on current literature.
+The objectives of the course are for students to learn and successfully apply software testing methods including: code reviewing, writing quality unit tests and integration tests, functional and structural testing, and the calculation, interpretation, and application of software metrics.

 ### Learning Objectives: ###
+* I can perform code reviews to verify requirements.
+* I know how to write unit tests using a unit testing framework.
+* I understand the difference between unit and integration testing.
-1. I can explain basic and advanced topics in software engineering.
+* I can write both functional and structural tests.
-2. I can critically evaluate research papers in software engineering.
-3. I can develop a research topic in software engineering based on known literature.
+* I can measure software quality metrics on a software system.
-4. I can effectively present and defend a research proposal orally.
+* I can analyze relevant research and communicate my findings (CS 5560 only).

+### Student Outcomes: ###

+* SE 6 An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.
+* SE 7 An ability to acquire and apply new knowledge, as needed, using appropriate learning strategies.

+### Prerequisites: ###

+* CS 3540: C or better
+	* Recommend CS 3350 as well
+* Admission to MS in CS or Graduate Certificate in Software Engineering

-### Textbook(s)/Readings: ###
+### Textbook(s): ###
-* Readings will primarily consist of conference and journal articles (internet links provided, do not purchase).
-* No textbooks is required.
+Note: if links do not work directly, log first into O’Reilly Safari Books from BGSU library
+* Software Testing: A Craftsman’s Approach 4th Ed. - Jorgensen.
+Auerbach.
+978–1–466–56068–0
+* Refactoring: Improving the Design of Existing Code - Fowler.
+Addison-Wesley Professional.
+978–0–134–75768–1
+* Selected readings from conferences, journals, and other scholarly sources

-### Course Delivery/Organization Overview: ###
+### Course Delivery/Organization/Communication: ###
-* Course will be run seminar style.
-* Students are required to thoroughly read papers before each class.
-* Each paper will be presented by a student with the goal of facilitating discussion.
-* Each class, all students are required to participate in discussions.
-A participation score will be assigned each class period.
-* Students will participate in a scholarly review of research papers (including discussion in Canvas) a couple times throughout the semester.
-* A term project will be completed and presented (students may work individually or as part of a group).
-* A final exam will be held over the material covered in class.
+* Office hours will be available in person and via Discord.

-### Course Delivery/Organization Overview: ###
-* The course will primarily be run through Canvas.
-This includes posting of course material such as readings/assignments/exams, assignment submission, and use of discussion boards.
-* Discord will be the primary means of communication with the instructor and fellow students (message, voice, and video).
-* Announcements will be made via Discord.
+( Instructor is also available via email (above) and can be expected to email you back within 24 hours during weekdays.
+Announcements will be made via Discord.
-* Virtual office hours (above) will be held by the instructor using Discord.
+* The instructor will integrate teaching strategies including, but not limited to: lecture, lab, large and small group discussion/exercises, cooperative learning, case studies, internet, and video.
+* Students will be expected to work independently and in groups.
+* The assessment will consist of in-class exercises, labs, projects, a midterm, and a final.

-### Course Prerequisites ###
+### Course and Computer Skill Prerequisites: ###
 * Software engineering background
 * Strong programming skills